Use the GraphQL Explorer and the SDK

 Documentation Explorer

-To the right of the results window is the Documentation Explorer window, which slides open when you click the Docs menu at the top.
-This allows you to browse through the schema to understand how to build your queries.
+To the left of the query window is the Documentation Explorer window, which slides open when you click Show Documentation Explorer.
+The window allows you to browse the schema to understand how to build your queries.
 It starts with the root types, but you can search or refine the types you need:

 Search: